 Bỏ qua đến nội dung

-1. Frigate: quickly filter events that contain a person.
+1. Frigate: quickly filters events containing person.

-Deployment architecture
+Deployment Architecture

 1. Frigate publishes events to the MQTT topic frigate/events.